ONLYOFFICE/blog.onlyoffice.com/wp-content/plugins/all-in-one-seo-pack/readme.txt

 As part of your SEO strategy, **an XML sitemap can help you to improve your domain authority and unlock more traffic from Google, Bing and other search engines**.

 AIOSEO can easily help you get your sitemaps listed inside Google Search Console so your content can start to get indexed today!

-= Does AIOSEO integrate directly with Google Search Console? =

-Absolutely!
-Our integration with Google Search Console allows you to monitor and maintain your website's presence on Google.
-With our direct integration, you can easily view important information about your website, such as the number of clicks, impressions, and the average position for each keyword that your website's content appears for in Google search results.
-You can also track your contents page speed using Google's Page Speed Insights directly inside your WordPress dashboard.

-Additionally, AIOSEO can also provide you with data on the most frequently used keywords, the most popular pages on your website, and any crawl errors or security issues that may arise.
-By integrating with Google Search Console, AIOSEO provides website owners with valuable insights that can help to improve SEO and overall online visibility.
-With this integration, you can track your site's progress over time and make data-driven decisions that will help you achieve your SEO goals.

 == Screenshots ==